google/zetasql/docs/procedural-language.md

-table `schema.products` contains a row with the `product_id` column matches the value of `target_product_id`; if so, it outputs a string stating that the product has been found, along with the value of `default_product_id`; if not, it outputs a string stating that the product has not been found, also with the value of `default_product_id`.
+table `schema.products` contains a row with the `product_id` column matches the value of `target_product_id`; if so, it outputs a string stating that the product has been found, along with the value of `default_product_id`; if not, it outputs a string stating that the product hasn't been found, also with the value of `default_product_id`.

 <pre class="lang-sql prettyprint">